arosenkranz/scenarios/ui-component-docs/step4.md

 In this final step, we're going to add documentation for the Button component we just created, allowing developers to identify how to properly use it.

-Storybook is the tool we'll be using for the documentation, as they specialize in documenting these types of libraries.
+Storybook is the tool we'll be using for the documentation, as it specializes in documenting these types of libraries.

 > **Important:** Make sure you're in the correct branch, `step-4`.
 Use the terminal or VSCode window to switch between branches.

 ## Set Up Documentation

-First thing we need to do is create a file that will hold our documentation for Storybook to pick up on.
+First thing we need to do is create a file to hold our documentation for Storybook.
 Run the following command to create the file:

 `touch ./src/components/Button/Button.stories.mdx`{{execute}}

 If you're unfamiliar with MDX, that's okay.
-All we need to know is that it allows us to combine the text formatting of Markdown and functionality of a React component using JSX!
+All we need to know is it allows us to combine the text formatting of Markdown and functionality of a React component using JSX!
 Open the file in the IDE by selecting the next file path:

 `./src/components/Button/Button.stories.mdx`{{open}}